sneakerhax/Posts/posts/Privilege Escalation in your offensive security career.md

 ## Be X person and let others be Y person

 In the past few years offensive security has truly grown.
 It's no longer feasible to be knowledgeable in every topic.
 It's perfectly fine to be the go to person for one topic and let another person be the go to person for another topic.
 This was truly difficult for me to learn.
 However the more advanced your team becomes the more this becomes a factor.
-If you want to advance your career you will have be proficient in at least one topic.
+If you want to advance your career you will have to be proficient in at least one topic.
 The one person army mentality can become a big hinderence later in your career as you discover you're pretty knowledgeable on a lot of topics but not enough to be realied upon 100% for all support in that area.

 * Let go of the "one person army" mentality
+* Understand clearly what role you plan to own on your team

 ## Follow your own path

 It can be very easy to look at all the awesome research you see online and believe that cumulatively this is how your career has to go.
 This was a limiting mindset for me early on.
-I tried many times to fit into the mold set forth by the offensive security community but I kept falling short as others paths didn't generate the same passion for me.
-I truly discovered the motivation and fulfillment I wanted when I decided what I was going to bring to the offensive security field.
-Letting go of what I felt I needed to be and focusing on what I wanted to be truly helped me find what path I wanted to take in my career.
+I tried many times to fit into the mold set forth by the offensive security community but I kept falling short as others paths didn't generate the same amount of passion for me.
+I truly discovered the motivation and fulfillment I was looking for when I chose my own path.
+This allowed me to decide myself what I was going to bring to the offensive security field.
+Letting go of comparing myself to others and the industry as a whole really helped me solve this problem.

 * Follow your own path in study
 * Let go of what you think you need be